 - 2.1.
-This Agreement constitutes an agreement made under Section 12 of the Act consistent with the Act and the Regulations, and is a Production Sharing Agreement, the objective of which is to articulate the rights and obligations of the parties and the economic interest relative to the grant and holding of a Petroleum Exploration Licence and, if applicable, Petroleum Production Licence. - 2.2.
+This Agreement constitutes an agreement made under Section 12 of the Act consistent with and subject to the Act and the Regulations and any other Applicable Law, and is a Production Sharing Agreement, the objective of which is to articulate the rights and obligations of the parties and the economic interest relative to the grant and holding of a Petroleum Exploration Licence and, if applicable, Petroleum Production Licence. - 2.2.
 The rights, obligations and liabilities of the Parties comprising the Contractor under this Agreement shall be joint and several.